Plumsail/forms-docs/source/designer/provision.rst

 -------------------------------------------------------------
 It is possible to provision forms programmatically using **Plumsail.Forms.Provision** |NuGet package|.

+In order to use the package, you need to have *.NET Framework v.4.5.2* or higher installed.

 Find an example of how it can be used in our article - :doc:`Provision Modern UI SharePoint Form</how-to/provision>`.